Taric Build Guide by Dexiron

 3rd Item: Situational (target ~25:00)

 Here is where we differentiate into a pure tank, fighter, or support style.
-The most reliable option is to either take your primary MR item third Spirit Visage / Abyssal Mask or quickly add Bramble Vest for Grievous Wounds.
+Against even damage spreads, I usually take my primary MR item third Spirit Visage / Abyssal Mask.
 Take Knight's Vow or Athene's Unholy Grail to support a fed ally.
-Start building towards Wit's End or Titanic Hydra if you're going the DPS route, which is better when you're fed or your team lacks damage.
+Start building towards Death's Dance or Titanic Hydra if you're going the DPS route, which is better when you're fed or your team lacks damage.
+See item synergies above and dysergies to avoid "losing to the shopkeeper" - Shakarez.

 Finishing a Build: Moving to mid/late game, you can clearly identify allied and enemy carries and damage profiles, which tells us how to choose resistances (when in doubt, lean towards armor).
 As general rules, we can't double up on DPS items or totally neglect HP.
-Look at the staple items I listed above, and find synergies in your current build (check out the Example Builds).
+Look at the staple items I listed above, and continue building synergies and rounding out your build.
 I find myself building a Cold Steel item most of the time Frozen Heart, Randuin's Omen, or Thornmail.
 Can you establish a hypercarry with Zeke's Convergence or Ardent Censer?
 Would Locket of the Iron Solari or Redemption help your team survive burst?
+Most games end before you reach full build, so choose value over luxury.

 • Keep Bastion on your carries (ADC, Mid) especially against assassins or burst comps.
 In addition to the armor buff, it guarantees that they will receive invulnerability and immediate healing.